Azure Video Indexer release notes

 • Korean custom language models support

-Azure Video Indexer now supports custom language models in Korean (ko-KR) in both the API and portal.
+Azure AI Video Indexer now supports custom language models in Korean (ko-KR) in both the API and portal.

 • New languages supported for speech-to-text (STT)